Bigrig72/data_structures_and_algorithms_401/Data-Structures/Trees/Trees/README.md

 ## Approach and Efficiency

-Depth first is a traversal that traverses the depth (height) of the tree.
+Depth first O(H)--is a traversal that traverses the depth (height) of the tree.

 The different traversals determine at which point the Root is looked at.
 Here are the three different depth first traversals broken down: